gitblit/fathom/fathom-site/docs/security.md

 The **LDAP Realm** allows you to integrate authentication and authorization with your LDAP server.

 **Note:**<br/>
-You may authenticate and authorize using LDAP-sourced data but *Role definitions* are not currently supported in an **LDAP Realm**.
+You may authenticate and authorize using LDAP-sourced data but *Role definitions* are not currently supported by the **LDAP Realm**.

 ### Installation